-All employees employed in regular or limited-term full-time positions, upon the completion of ten (10) years continuous full-time service, shall be entitled to a two and one-half per cent (2.5%) increase in compensation; employees who complete twenty (20) years of continuous full-time service, shall be entitled to an additional two and one-half percent (2.5%) increase in compensation (a total of 5%); employees who complete twenty-five (25) years of continuous full-time service shall be entitled to an additional two-and one-half percent (2.5%) increase in compensation (a total of 7.5%); employees who complete thirty (30) years of continuous full-time service shall be entitled to an additional two and one-half percent (2.5%) increase in compensation (a total of 7.5%); employees who complete thirty (30) years of continuous full-time service shall be entitled to an additional two and one-half percent (2.5%) increase in compensation (a total of 10%) employees who complete thirty-five (35) years of continuous full-time service, shall be entitled to an additional two and one-half (2.5%) increase in compensation (a total of 10%) employees who complete thirty-five (35) years of continuous full-time service, shall be entitled to an additional two and one-half (2.5%) percent increase in compensation (a total of 12.5%), over the rate for the class in which employed.
+A. All employees employed in regular or limited-term full-time positions, upon the completion of ten (10) years continuous full-time service, shall be entitled to a two and one-half per cent (2.5%) increase in compensation; employees who complete twenty (20) years of continuous full-time service, shall be entitled to an additional two and one-half percent (2.5%) increase in compensation (a total of 5%); employees who complete twenty-five (25) years of continuous full-time service shall be entitled to an additional two and one-half percent (2.5%) increase in compensation (a total of 7.5%); employees who complete thirty (30) years of continuous full-time service, shall be entitled to an additional two and one-half (2.5%) percent increase in compensation (a total of 10%); employees who complete thirty-five (35) years of continuous full-time service, shall be entitled to an additional two and one-half (2.5%) percent increase in compensation (a total of 12.5%), over the rate for the class in which employed.

-- A. All employees employed in regular or limited-term part-time positions, shall be entitled to longevity compensation in the same ratio to the longevity compensation received by employees in regular or limited-term full-time positions as the number of hours in the part-time work schedule is to the number of hours in the fulltime work schedule. - B. Upon qualifying for longevity increase, any further pay increase shall be in the addition to thereto, and not restricted or reduced by reason of the longevity increase.
+- B. All employees employed in regular or limited-term part-time positions, shall be entitled to longevity compensation in the same ratio to the longevity compensation received by employees in regular or limited-term full-time positions as the number of hours in the part-time work schedule is to the number of hours in the full-time work schedule. - C. Upon qualifying for longevity increase, any further pay increase shall be in the addition thereto, and not restricted or reduced by reason of the longevity increase.